seanmcdonnellblog/Pulumi/readMe.md

-# Example stacks working with pulumi on Azure
+# Using Pulumi to create Infrastructure on Azure
+Examples for creating various Azure Resources with Pulumi, created with TypeSript